scoutsight/scoutsight/README.md

 - 👋 Hi, I’m @scoutsight
 - 👀 I'm learning Python, C#, HTML/CSS, JavaScript and the MERN Framework
-- 📫 How to reach me: message me on Discord (scoutsight)
 - Nice to meet you :D

 <!---